paulf-999/snowflake_s3_connectivity/README.md

 ## Snowflake-S3-Connectivity

-Automation script to orchestrate of the steps required establish comms between an S3 bucket and Snowflake, using Snowflake Storage Integration objects.
+Automation script to orchestrate of the steps required establish communication between an S3 bucket and Snowflake, using Snowflake Storage Integration objects.
+This script looks to automate the steps described here - https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html

 ### High-level summary